Six Common Predators and the Clues Left Behind After an Attack

 Feathers sprawled in the coop AND away from the coop

-These smart egg-stealing masked burglars leave significant evidence of their presence.
+These clever egg-stealing masked burglars leave significant evidence of their presence.
 A raccoon rips open the crop and sometimes the breast to feast.
 You’ll find all the chickens still in the coop as a rule because coons have difficulty carrying them off.

 One of the raccoon’s most distinctive features is their extremely dexterous front paws, in other words, they’re extremely talented at opening door latches!

 Signs a Raccoon Leaves Behind After an Attack